 Hot Air Balloons Hunter Valley

-I can’t vouch for experience on this one, as I’m not overly comfortable with heights, but the Hunter Valley region is well known for its hot air ballooning, Balloon Aloft and Beyond Ballooning both offer breakfast and flight packages..
+I can’t vouch for experience on this one, as I’m not overly comfortable with heights, but the Hunter Valley region is well known for its hot air ballooning, Beyond Ballooning offers breakfast and flight packages..
 This probably isn’t an activity you would look to do on a Sunday morning after the concert, given the early start.

 Each October long weekend there is the Hunter Valley Balloon Fiesta, balloons from all over the country will launch at sunrise to float over the countryside.
 I’m putting it on my bucket list to get there next year.